rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `openWindowInfo` : setting this property is mandatory to fully create the web-view.
 A null value is valid.
 - `userAgent : string` : The User Agent used by the web-view.
 It mirrors the value of the useragent attribute, and can only be set by the system app.
 - `userAgentExtensions : string` : Custom extensions to be appended to the User Agent for the web-view.
 The final User Agent will be reflected in the `userAgent` property.
+- `(readonly) mediaController`: an instance of the [MediaController interface](https://hg.mozilla.org/mozilla-central/file/tip/dom/chrome-webidl/MediaController.webidl), usable to keep track of media playback in the tab.

 ## Events